 I first saw you on the internet.
-You were my rebound baby- chosen on a whim as I mourned the loss of my sweet little rat terrier Belle, a victim of a hit and run.
-She was fierce and protective, exposing her tiny canines to dogs and humans alike, any creature that would dare intercede between the two of us.
+You were my rebound baby- chosen as I mourned the loss of my rat terrier Belle, a victim of a hit and run.
+Belle was fierce and protective, exposing her tiny canines to any creature who dared intercede between us.
+Her abrupt death was traumatic.

-They told me you were about 3 or 4 years old then, but you would have never known- you had the energy and wild spring of a puppy, and my friends laughed at the marks on my kitchen wall where I’d keep track of your high jumps.
+You were about three or four years old then, but you’d have never known- you had the wild spring of a puppy.
+My friends laughed at the chalk marks on my kitchen wall where I tracked your high jumps.

 That was the first lesson you taught me.
-I became unattached to what I wanted you to be and accepted you as you were.
-I prayed for Grace and named you that to remind me.
+I prayed for Grace, and named you Grace to remind me.
 I forgave you when you peed on the carpet and dragged rabbit entrails into the house.
-I defended you when you picked fights with dogs four time your size at the dog park.
-And I laughed as you skipped and ran like a manic squirrel around the back yard.
+I protected you when you picked fights with dogs four time your size, and laughed as you ran manic in circles until you collapsed.

-I learned that you needed a lot of exercise and we ran together in the days when that was possible for both of us.
-When you got tired, you would just stop running and refuse to go on until you were good and ready.
-No amount of coaching or shame could motivate you; my little 18 pound Jack Russell taught me power of clarity and decision in self determination.
-You were headstrong and onery and beautifully rebellious and it drove me nuts.
+You needed a lot of exercise so we ran together in the days when that was possible for both of us.
+When you tired, you’d stop running, refusing to go on until you were ready.
+No amount of coaching or shame could motivate you.
+My little eighteen pound Jack Russell taught about clarity, decision and self-determination.
+You were unapologetically headstrong and defiant.
+Our power struggle was my second lesson.

-Small dogs live longer, and I was lucky to share your world for fifteen years.
-I always underestimated your age because until recently you seemed so young, but like all of us, age became evident in your slowing down.
+Small dogs live longer.
+I was lucky to share your world for sixteen years.
+Your age was never apparent until recently.
 First you lost your hearing, then your eye sight and finally your ability to tolerate the extraneous.
-You preferred your own space in the heated garage, away from distraction and noise so you could rest and simply be.
-In recent months when friends came to visit and asked where you were, we’d open the door to your room which we jokingly called the “nursing home.”
+You preferred your own space in the heated garage, away from distraction and noise so you could rest undisturbed.
+When friends came to visit, asking where you were, we’d open the door and show them the room we called the “nursing home.”

-So, of course, we all knew your time to go was coming, but today was not the day I wanted to say good bye.
-You lead me once again dear friend, as you stopped eating and drinking, finally needing our help to stand.
+Of course, I knew your time to go was coming, but today was not the day I wanted to say good bye.
+You lead me once again dear friend.
+You stopped eating and drinking, finally needing my help to stand.

-Today you could not walk and your breath, labored and heavy, let us know it was time to let you go.
-So we wrapped you in a blanket and cried all the way to the vet, knowing that you were counting on us to have the courage to help you go, but hating the decision all the same.
+Today you could not walk and your breath, labored and heavy, let me know it was time to let you go.